feedadoc/feedadoc/README.md

 # HospitalHero (previously known as Feed a Doc)

 > This project has now ended.
 Thank you to all our wonderful volunteers who made it possible.
+For posterity, there are images of the site as it was at the end of 2020 in [hospitalhero-images/](hospitalhero-images/).

 HospitalHero connects healthcare workers (docs, nurses, specialists, support staff) with volunteers who can provide basic needs during the COVID-19 pandemic response.
 Please share with anyone you know who needs assistance or can provide it!